lukevers/lgo/examples/extension/main.md

 package main
 ```

-We're importing the log package because in this example all we're going to do is create a basic logger and print something out.
+We're importing the `log` package because in this example all we're going to do is create a basic logger and print something out.
 At least it's a little more exciting than hello world.
+The `os` package is also being imported here because we know that we're going to be printing out with the logger to the OS.

 ```
 import (